VictorWTang/CCLE-Video-Downloader/README.md

 * Provide more useful notifications
 * Support Mac/Linux better
 * Write an initialization script that automatically generates the directory-dependent files
+* Add option to ask for confirmation before downloading files